Olympia, Washington: History

-Over two days, December 24–26, 1854, Governor Stevens negotiated the Treaty of Medicine Creek with the representatives of the Nisqually, Puyallup, Squawksin, Steh'Chass, Noo-Seh-Chatl, Squi-Aitl, T'Peeksin, Sah-Heh-Wa-Mish, and S'Hotl-Ma-Mish tribes.
+Over two days, December 24–26, 1854, Governor Stevens negotiated the Treaty of Medicine Creek with the representatives of the Nisqually, Puyallup, Squawksin, Stechass, Noo-Seh-Chatl, Squi-Aitl, T'Peeksin, Sahewamish, and S'Hotl-Ma-Mish tribes.
 Stevens's treaty included the preservation of Indigenous fishing, hunting, gathering and other rights.
 It also included a section which, at least as interpreted by United States officials, required the Native American signatories to move to one of three reservations.
 Doing so would effectively force the Nisqually people to cede their prime farming and living space.
 An additional agreement between the state, city, and indigenous groups, known as the Treaty of Olympia or as the Quinault Treaty, was completed during 1855.
 One of the leaders of the Nisqually, Chief Leschi, outraged, refused to give up ownership of this land and instead fought for his people's right to their territory, sparking the beginning of the Puget Sound War.
 The war ended with Leschi's capture in 1856; he was executed two years later.

-Olympia was incorporated as a town on January 28, 1859, and as a city in 1882.
+Olympia was incorporated as a fourth-class municipality, commonly referred to as a town, on January 28, 1859, and as a charter city on December 1, 1881.

 The 1949 Olympia earthquake damaged many historic buildings beyond repair, and they were demolished.
 Parts of the city also suffered damage from earthquakes in 1965 and 2001.

 Interstate 5 was built through the south side of the city in the late 1950s as a replacement for earlier highways that traveled through downtown Olympia.
 The freeway was originally planned to cut through the city, but was moved farther out to save costs.
 It opened to traffic on December 12, 1958, and was later expanded in 1991.

+On December 22, 1977, the City of Olympia was reclassified as a non-charter code city.